 ELWOOD, COLLINGWOOD, MOORABBIN

-Now a trio of Neighbourhood favourites, Bourne Open-Air Cinema which originally popped up in Elwood Park each summer now boasts a rooftop cinema in Collingwood and a drive-in at Morris Moor in Moorabbin.
-Across the venues, they've got it dialled with 10-metre screens featuring a slew of the latest blockbuster hits out right now, with maybe a fan favourite or beloved cult film or two.
+Across the Bourne Open-Air Cinema venues, the team have got it dialled with 10-metre screens featuring a slew of the latest blockbuster hits out right now, with maybe a fan favourite or beloved cult film or two.
 With pre-film live entertainment, food trucks and a bar on-site there's plenty to like about this outdoor cinema, they're also doggo-friendly meaning you can bring your pups along for the show.

 Check out everything else happening around Melbourne in our Things To Do section.